 Mundi has been the azure jewel in the crown of many kingdoms and empires throughout the history of Dema.
 The city’s territory is a sprawl of hundreds of thousands of residents extending across the entire length of the northern tip of the Midlands and the western and eastern banks.
 With slavery outlawed for centuries after the Marble Rebellion, dreamers, entrepreneurs, and skilled workers of all types spread word of the city's opportunities and hospitality for the downtrodden.
 The western bank of Mundi has traditionally been inhabited by a large Nightrider community where different tribes coexist in urban districts rivaling Tallon or Yaras.
 Humans dominate the eastern bank.
 The other four sentient species have presences in the central area, with different quarters further subdivided into artisanal and trading domains.

 Mundi is the origin of the universal language used throughout the world, Mundane.
 As the nexus of all seven beams that comprise The Solar Network, it is also regarded as a holy city by the Church of Sola.
-Orphaned children make their way to the city's Creche System by the hundreds.
+Orphaned children make their way to the city's Creche System by the thousands.
 All are eager to be nurtured in a pipeline of learning and upward mobility that can see lowly runaway slaves rise to powerful reaches of government.

-No appreciator of art will live a complete life without visiting Mundi’s fresco bedecked alleys, statue-lined causeways, and corner taverns humming with string folk music and chatter in a dozen languages.
+No appreciator of art will live a complete life without visiting Mundi’s fresco bedecked alleys, statue-lined causeways, and corner taverns humming with string folk music and chatter in a dozen languages and dialects.
 Building materials include marble, limestone and colorfully tiled roofs against whitewashed walls.
 The older buildings left behind by the area’s unknown precursors are constructed out of Eldertech metal, including the gladiatorial Coliseum of Mar, and the Palace of Eyes that various rulers have conducted their affairs out of.